-I've been in practice as a Marriage & Family Therapist since 2009.
+I've been in practice as a Marriage & Family Therapist since 2010.
 I earned a Master of Arts degree in Marriage & Family Therapy from Syracuse University and trained in the Psychotherapy Center for Gender & Sexuality at the Institute for Contemporary Psychotherapy.
 As someone who identifies as a QWOC, feminist, and social justice advocate, I'm particularly passionate about working to restore wholeness and health within black, brown, and queer communities.
-I've done this work in various roles including as a family therapist to families with youth within the PINS system , as a substance abuse counselor, and as a supervisor.
+I've done this work in various roles including as a family therapist to families with youth within the New York PINS system, as a substance abuse counselor, and as a Clinical Supervisor.
 I have facilitated support groups for the significant others, family, friends and allies (SOFFAs) of trans folks, and for the transmasculine community.
-In addition to maintaining a private practice in Philadelphia, I also work for Therapy Center of Philadelphia, and serve on the Board of Directors for the Attic Youth Center.

 adolescents ages 13+